BerlinhouseLabs/the-bot/README.md

 **Key Features:**

 - **AI Q&A:** Ask questions in your group, get answers powered by Azure OpenAI, Notion, and vector search.
-- **Persistent Memory & Knowledge Graph:** All messages and members are stored in Supabase and Zep for context-aware responses and relationship reasoning.
+- **Persistent Memory & Knowledge Graph:** All messages and members are stored in Zep Cloud for context-aware responses and relationship reasoning.
 - **Ontology:** Models users, projects, events, interests, and their relationships for advanced community insights.
 - **Easy Telegram Integration:** Add BerlinBot to your group and start chatting.
 - **Health Checks:** Production-ready with health endpoints.